Conducting an HR assessment

 Reimbursement system

-Look at your policies to make sure they're clear.
-Check how quickly and accurate the reimbursements are made for work-related costs.
+Look at your policies to make sure they're clear and check how quickly and accurately reimbursements are made for work-related costs.
 If needed, train employees on the process.

 Time capture and reporting system

-See how accurate and easy to use it is.
-Make sure employee hours are being recorded correctly and that all employees know how to use the system.
+Confirm employee hours are being recorded correctly and all employees know how to use the system.
 Think about using an automated or mobile-friendly system if you don't already have one.

 Employee performance measurement

-Look at your process to see how well it's working and how consistent it is.
 Check how often employees get formal feedback and what topics are covered.
-Consider training managers on how to measure performance.
-Include how to give both positive and constructive feedback.
+Consider training managers on how to measure performance and include how to give both positive and constructive feedback.

 Training and other employee development programs